 Here's everything we know now about the Daydream platform so far.

-While it initially felt like Google was going to allow a whole bunch of different manufacturers make Daydream headsets, we haven't really seen any since the View launched late last year.
+While it initially felt like Google was going to allow a whole bunch of different manufacturers make Daydream headsets, we haven't really seen aside from the upgraded version of the Daydream View headset.
 Regardless, we do know that all the Daydream hardware will have to accommodate a wide set of what Google is calling 'Daydream-ready phones.'
 Basically, powerful phones that have the software and hardware capable of running Daydream.

 The View itself is kind of like a comfy pair of sweatpants.
 There's plastic, sure, but most of that plastic is softened by a nice, comfortable material.
 That makes it comfy and light, and wearing the device, you'll notice that there's plenty of squishy padding.
 And oh, your glasses will totally fit inside.